How Long Do Negative Items Stay on a Credit Report?

-We assume you're asking this question because you recently pulled your credit report only to find quite a few negative items listed on it.
+We assume you're asking this question because you recently reviewed your credit report only to find quite a few negative items listed on it.
 These negative items are dragging your credit score down and you want to know how long these are going to be listed on your report.

 It does depend on the type of negative information but here is a breakdown of how long different types of negative information will remain on your credit report:

-- Late Payments - 7 Years
+- Late Payments: 7 years

-- Public Records - Generally 7 years, although unpaid tax liens can remain indefinitely.
+- Public Records: Generally 7 years, although unpaid tax liens can remain indefinitely.